MikManenti/AdaSpace3DDualMagnetometer/README.md

 I am still learning the ropes here on GitHub, so **support is offered mainly on Discord**.

-This is also the place where we hang out to talk, make suggestions, and dream about the new upcoming **AdaSpace3D v2**!
+This is also the place where we hang out to talk, make suggestions, and dream about the new upcoming **v2 SpaceMouse**!

 👉 **[Join the Discord Server](http://dsc.gg/axiom3d)**